 Notwithstanding the fact that the health insurance industry has

 been witnessing copious mergers and acquisitions for the last

-several years, the landscape created by health care reform has set
+several years, the landscape created by the Health Care Reform has

-the stage for further consolidation.
-In the changed environment,
+set the stage right for further consolidation.
+In the changed

-small insurers are becoming inefficient.
-The inability to achieve
+environment, small insurers are becoming inefficient.
+The inability

-the required scale to be profitable is forcing these small players
+to achieve the required scale to be profitable is forcing these